 These researchers employed Avantes instrumentation during experimentation to measure the photoluminescence response of the graphene foam.
 While an older instrument was used in the original research, the new AvaSpec-ULS2048CL-EVO would be an ideal instrument for this application.

 Additionally, spectroscopy can be utilized in the chemical deposition process for graphene foam fabrication for endpoint detection and process control, and morphology or crystallinity can be detected using Raman spectroscopy methods.
+Our AvaRaman-532HERO-EVO turnkey system, as well as the AvaSpec-HERO and AvaSpec-ULS2048x64TEC-EVO spectrometers, have been used successfully for graphene characterization via Raman spectroscopy.

-In the study of materials, one of the key principles is that the structure at an atomic level determines the behaviour of the material on a macro scale.
+In the study of materials, one of the key principles is that the structure at an atomic level determines the behavior of the material on a macro scale.
 Spectroscopy gives researchers in this field the tools they need to develop the cutting-edge materials of the future.

 Strek, Wieslaw, et al. ‘Laser-induced white lighting of graphene foam.’
 Scientific Reports 7 (2017): 41281.